Building Higher Education Apps — Ensuring Success By Identifying Students’ Needs

 A separate Forbes article touches on the important considerations for those creating EdTech products, highlighting that in 2015, the Bill and Melinda Gates Foundation surveyed 3,100 educators for feedback on the digital instruction tools they used.
 The results found that the most useful edtech products fulfilled various key learning objectives, from delivering instruction to diagnosing student learning, including varied delivery methods, prioritizing usability and accessibility, and tailoring the learning experience, to name just a few.

 Creating a successful mobile education app for higher education involves integrating AI for personalized learning and ensuring accessibility.
-By understanding today’s students and essential edtech elements, you can craft an app poised to excel in the market.
+By By understanding today’s students from reading App Academy school reviews and essential edtech elements, you can craft an app poised to excel in the market.